Process and methods

 Whether the use of existing high-quality reviews will be sufficient to address the guideline review question if the evidence base for the guideline topic is very large.

 'Colloquial evidence' can complement scientific evidence or provide missing information on context.
-It can come from expert testimony (see section 3.5), from members of the committee, from a reference group of people using services (see section 3.2) or from comments from registered stakeholders (see section 10.1).
+It can come from expert testimony (see the section on other attendees at committee meetings in the chapter on decision-making committees), from members of the committee, from a reference group of people using services (see the section on forming the committee in the chapter on decision-making committees) or from comments from registered stakeholders (see the section on what happens during consultation in the chapter on the validation process for draft guidelines, and dealing with stakeholder comments).
 Colloquial evidence includes evidence about values (including political judgement), practical considerations (such as resources, professional experience or expertise and habits or traditions, the experience of people using services) and the interests of specific groups (views of lobbyists and pressure groups).

 An example of colloquial evidence is expert testimony.
 Sometimes oral or written evidence from outside the committee is needed for developing recommendations, if limited primary research is available or more information on current practice is needed to inform the committee's decision-making.
 Inclusion criteria for oral or written evidence specify the population and interventions for each review question, to allow filtering and selection of oral and written evidence submitted to the committee.

 Depending on the nature of the guideline topic and the review question, other sources of relevant evidence such as reports, audits, and service evaluation may be included.
 This should be agreed with NICE staff with responsibility for quality assurance before proceeding.
-The quality, reliability and applicability of the evidence is assessed according to standard processes (see appendix H).
+The quality, reliability and applicability of the evidence is assessed according to standard processes (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles).

-See also chapter 8 on linking and using evidence from non-NICE guidance.
+See also the chapter on linking to other guidance and using evidence from non-NICE guidance.

 For each guideline evidence review, a review protocol is prepared that outlines the background, the objectives and the planned methods.
 This protocol will explain how the review is to be carried out and will help the reviewer to plan and think through the different stages.
 In addition, the review protocol should make it possible for the review to be repeated by others at a later date.
 A protocol should also make it clear how equality issues have been considered in planning the review work, if appropriate.

-The protocol should describe any differences from the methods described in this manual (chapters 5 to 7), rather than duplicating the methodology stated here.
-It should include the components outlined in appendix I.
+The protocol should describe any differences from the methods described in this manual (chapters on identifying the evidence: literature searching and evidence submission, reviewing research evidence, and incorporating economic evaluation), rather than duplicating the methodology stated here.
+It should include the components outlined in the appendix on review protocol template.

 When a guideline is updating a published guideline, the protocol from the published guideline, if available, should be used to outline how the review question would be addressed.
 Information gathered during surveillance and scoping of the guideline should also be added.
 This might include new interventions and comparators, and extension of the population.